 E-ISSN 2983-757X

-Research Article
+Original Article

 Transferrin binds zinc at a site different from the iron-binding site

-MIchio Katagi, Rintaro Seki, Yasunaga Yoshikawa, Taisuke Kitano, Koichi Orino.
+Michio Katagi, Rintaro Seki, Yasunaga Yoshikawa, Taisuke Kitano, Koichi Orino.

 Abstract